 We are committed to paying our fair share of tax, and reporting what we pay transparently.
 We also support transparency and accountability in the way taxes and royalties are used.
 One way we do this is by making our minerals development contracts with governments publicly available, so everyone can see exactly what our contribution is, which in turn lets people see how much money (in the form of taxes, royalties, dividends) will flow from our projects to various governments.

 We also make targeted investments in partnership with others that help communities to thrive long after our operations close.
-In 2018, we contributed to around 1,000 programmes covering health, education, environmental protection, housing, agricultural and business development sectors.
+In 2021, we contributed more than $72 million to community programmes covering health, community infrastructure and services, education, environmental protection, agricultural and business development sectors.

 We will not replace the State but acknowledge that we have a role in promoting and supporting long-lasting regional economic development, which requires dialogue and coordination with other stakeholders, including governments, civil society, communities and businesses beyond our own.
 We are working to strengthen our contribution towards the Sustainable Development Goals.